subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Fourier Transform of a Sinc Pulse

 Using this result, it follows that the Fourier Transform of the sinc function $x(t) = {\sin \pi F t\over{\pi t}}$ in the time domain, is given by a square pulse $X(f)$ in the frequency domain, as shown in the above figure.
 It turns out that the sinc pulse is the optimum way to send digital data over a channel, and this was discovered by Nyquist.
-In order to make these shapes realizable using circuitry, he derived a slightly modified form of the sinc pulse, now known as Nyquist Pulses, and these are in use for digital communications even today.
+In order to make these shapes realizable using circuitry, he derived a slightly modified form of the sinc pulse, now known as a Raised Cosine Pulse, and these are in use for digital communications even today.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm26.png)